 - Choose how often a form displays per session

-- A/B and split testing allows you to compare multiple variations of the same form to figure out which one is the most efficient
+- Use A/B and split testing to compare multiple variations of the same form to increase conversion rates

 - After a visitor subscribes, you can present a message or redirect to a URL

 The only trigger that is missing is exit intent, which prompts a form to appear when a visitor is about to leave a site.
 Exit intent is somewhat overrated because a user has already decided to go.
-Unless I were offered free money, I would decline most exit-intent popups.
+I skip 100 percent of exit-intent popups.

 Analytics & Reporting

-It’s easy to understand how you’re performing with Bloom.
-The statistics page offers useful details regarding subscribers, growth, impressions, conversions, conversion rates, and data.
-You can see how you are trending over the last 30 days and your highest converting pages.
+Bloom’s statistics page offers useful details regarding subscribers, growth, impressions, conversions, conversion rates, and data.
+You can see how you’re trending over the last 30 days and your highest converting pages.
+It’s easy to understand how you’re performing.

 Elegant Themes actively scours the market to integrate with top email marketing and CRM companies.
 They connect with my email marketing provider, MailerLite, and 18 others.
-Some of the companies include:
+Other companies include:

 - Mad Mimi

-What is your budget for building your email list?
+What is your email marketing budget?
 Zero a month?
-Ten dollars a month?
+Ten to twenty dollars a month?
 I asked myself this question and decided it’s around ten dollars monthly or $120 annually.

-While there are several free opt-in plugins available on WordPress.org, most of the developers behind them want you to pay for premium features.
-Also, many of them are dull, lack appealing aesthetics, and only integrate with AWeber and MailChimp.
+While there are several free opt-in plugins available on WordPress.org, most of them are dull, lack appealing aesthetics, and only integrate with AWeber and MailChimp.
 Free is mostly an illusion, given these examples.